Our firm is like family. We truly believe that each case is someone’s life and we need to treat it as such.

 Public Investors Arbitration Bar Association

 We provide corporate counsel, from general corporate matters such as the incorporation of the company, directors’ and shareholders’ rights, articles of incorporation, board meetings, among others.
 Also, matters such as mergers, acquisitions, restructuring.
 As we move from on stage to the other, from negotiation to documentation, our team of accountants, financial advisors and tax lawyers come into play.
 Together, we have an exemplary team of ambitious and knowledgeable professionals prepared to address your business or transactions.
-We also help our clients to enter the island and to start operations and/or business under the “Act to Promote Exportation of Services (Act 20-2012) and/or under the “Individual Investors Act (Act 22-2012).
+We also help individuals or corporations enter the island, start operations and/or business under the benefits of the Code of Incentives (Act 60-2019).

 We manage all phases of the civil litigation from the investigation, pleadings and discovery all through the trial, settlement and appeal process.
 We represent our clients in all Puerto Rico state and federal courts and mediations or arbitrations before the Financial Industry Regulatory Authority (FINRA) and the American Arbitration Association (AAA).
 Also, any other contractual &/or administrative forum.